Klamath River: Relationship to US Forest Service

 In 1905, the United States Forest Service, an agency of the Department of Agriculture headed by Gifford Pinchot – a prominent conservationist and staunch opponent of burning – began to manage what was traditionally Klamath lands.
 The Forest Service oversaw extensive logging, mining, and dam construction, which degraded much of the environment, particularly salmon stocks and redwood forests.
 In 1947, the lower section of Karuk Aboriginal Territory was made part of the Six Rivers National Forest.
 In 1964, the first wilderness area in the Klamath basin was designated, effectively banning timber harvesting and road development in the area.
 Indigenous people were not allowed to steward their traditional territories because the Forest Service believed they would further deplete the damaged ecosystems.
 This led to a legal battle in 1970 over whether Klamath tribes could fish in these territories.
 Not until the late 1990s and early 2000s did the Forest Service and Bureau of Land Management start collaborating with tribal peoples in the Offield Mountain Ceremonial Burning project and Tribal Forest Protection Act to incorporate traditional ecological knowledge and stewardship practices into land management.

-Healing
+2025 river descent

-In the summer of 2025, a group of teenage members of the local indigenous people made a 30 day, 300 mi journey, the first canoe decent of the full river in over 100 years.
+In the summer of 2025, a group of teenage members of the local indigenous people made a 30 day, 300 mi journey, the first canoe descent of the full river in over 100 years.
 Supported by the international NGO Rios to Rivers, they trained for about two years in whitewater canoeing before putting in at the headwaters.
 The last three days they were accompanied by representatives from indigenous people around the world who are fighting for the life and freedom of their own rivers from New Zealand, to Chile and China, before reaching the Pacific ocean in a healing ceremony.